Recursive deep learning framework for forecasting the decadal world economic outlook: Results

 \subsection{Technical set-up}

-Our experiments first use direct strategy to evaluate the model, use the data of 13 countries in Penn-World data to compare the results and select the best model according to prediction accuracy.
-Then, in the second part, we will use this best-performing model to forecast the GDP growth rate of these 13 countries for the next ten years where we need recursive strategy to predict features (economic indicators) in order to predict decadal GDP growth rate.
+Our experiments first use the direct strategy to evaluate the model, using the data from 13 countries in the PWT dataset and select the best model according to prediction accuracy.
+Afterwards, we use the best-performing model to forecast the GDP growth rate for the next ten years, where we need a recursive strategy to predict features (economic indicators) in order to predict decadal GDP growth rate.

-Table \ref{tab:Model_construction} shows the details for the topology of the respective deep learning models in terms of input, hidden and output layers.
-We run 30 times experiments \citep{chandra2021evaluation} for 500 epochs with batch-size of 64 in the training data in the deep learning models, and rectifier linear activation units (Relu) in hidden and output layers.
-We use adaptive moment estimation (Adam) optimiser \citep{kingma2014adam} for training the deep learning models (LSTM, BD-LSTM, ED-LSTM and CNN).
+We ran trial experiments and reviewed the literature for the hyperparameters in the respective deep learning models that include the maximum training epochs, number of hidden neurons, and learning rate parameters (alpha and beta values) for the optimization algorithm (Adam optimizer \cite{kingma2014adam}).
+We use a maximum of 500 epochs with a batch size of 64 in the training data for the respective deep learning models, and rectifier linear activation units (Relu) in their hidden and output layers.
+We use adaptive moment estimation (Adam) optimizer \cite{kingma2014adam} for training the respective deep learning models (LSTM, BD-LSTM, ED-LSTM, and CNN).
+The LSTM-based deep learning models feature five input units that use 4 recursive time steps (years) and provide 3-step-ahead (year) predictions using 3 output units.

-In the VAR model, after the data pass the stationarity and co-integration test, we use AIC as the measurement to help us choose the best lag, and for the three parameters of ARIMA, AR(p), I(d) and MA(q).
-Table gives the detail of the hyper-parameter of ARIMA and VAR.
+In the VAR model, after the stationarity and co-integration test, we use the AIC as the error measure to help us determine the number of lags in the time series data.
+Table \ref{tab:param_detail} gives the detail of the hyperparameter of ARIMA and VAR.
+We use root mean squared error (RMSE) as the main prediction accuracy measure: